Substance Use

 • Extreme sedation

-Mixing Librium with alcohol increases the chance of fatal overdose.
+Mixing Librium with alcohol increases the risk of a fatal overdose.
 Other side effects of combining alcohol and Librium include:

 • Impaired motor control